FarFromLittle/Questline/README.md

 # Create Roblox Quests with QuestLine

-QuestLine is an open-source, server-sided, module script aimed to minimize the complexity of building a robust quest system.
-The module itself doesn't include a save or reward system.
-Instead, it offers a framework to create customized quest systems that are event-driven and easily maintained.
+QuestLine is an open-sourced toolkit aimed at minimizing the complexity of building a robust quest system.
+It offers a framework to create customized quest systems that are event-driven and easily maintained.

 ## Creating A QuestLine